mpppk/connect-to-gce-win/readme.md

 Download from [GitHub Releases](https://github.com/mpppk/connect-to-gce-win/releases)

 ## Setup
-This setup assume GOOGLE_APPLICATION_CREDENTIALS environment variable is set correctly.
+`connect-to-gce-win` requires that `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set correctly.
-(If you are not ready, see this tutorial)
+(If you are not ready, see [this tutorial](https://cloud.google.com/docs/authentication/getting-started))

 Edit `~/.config/connect-to-gce-win/.connect-to-gce-win.yaml` as below.